amazeeio/docs/drupal/amazeeioyml_file.md

       - cd web && drush -y sql-drop 2>&1
 ```

-See the page [Automatic Synchronization of Sites - Continous Integration](./automatic-synchronization-of-sites.md) for a real live example on using branch deploy tasks.
+See [Automatic Synchronization of Sites - Continous Integration](./automatic-synchronization-of-sites.md) for a real live example on using branch deploy tasks.

 ### `shared` (optional)
 *Applies only to sites marked as type production, as type development sites do not use symlinked and releases folders.*